Why You’ll Love this Pumpkin Cream Cold Brew

 What is in the Pumpkin Cream Cold Brew?

-The Starbucks pumpkin cream cold brew is an iced drink made with cold brew coffee that’s sweetened with vanilla syrup, then topped with a pumpkin cream.
+The Starbucks pumpkin cream cold brew is an cold Starbucks drink made with cold brew coffee that’s sweetened with vanilla syrup, then topped with pumpkin cream.

-2. Real pumpkin puree: this is not pumpkin pie filling, it’s just plain 100% pumpkin!
+2. Real pumpkin puree: not pumpkin pie filling, just 100% pumpkin.

 3. Sweetener: I used powdered Truvia sugar, but maple syrup would be great too.

-4. Pumpkin pie spice: this is what gives the drink so much pumpkin flavor!
-Adjust more or less based on your taste.
+4. Pumpkin pie spice: Adjust more or less based on your taste.

-7. Cold brew: you can use your favorite store bought or homemade cold brew or iced coffee.
+1. Cold brew: store bought or homemade cold brew.

 How to Make Pumpkin Cream Cold Brew